Bilalh/shellmarks/Readme.md

 	g -                - Goes to the previous directory _p <bookmark_name> - Prints the directory associated with "bookmark_name"

+	# Mac OS X Only
+	o <bookmark_name>  - Open the directory associated with "bookmark_name" in Finder t <bookmark_name>  - Open the directory associated with "bookmark_name" in a new tab

 ## Example Usage ##

 	$ cd /var/www/